 If you’re not a fan of the classic exercise formats, you should definitely try Eidetic out and see how can it aid you and your progress.

-Developed with the help of scientists from universities across the world, including some from the University of Cambridge and Yale University, Peak offers a personalised plan to train your brain called ‘Coach’.
-Coach will challenge you with new workouts, track your progress and keep you motivated.
+Developed with the help of scientists from universities across the world, including some from the University of Cambridge and Yale University, Peak offers a personalised plan to train your bran called ‘Coach’.
+The ‘Coach’ feature will challenge you with new workouts, track your progress and keep you motivated.

 Through constant memory exercises, you invest in the future.
 With only a small amount of time each day, you can ensure yourself a much better and productive old age.
 Additionally, you will see your work and educational performance skyrocket with these apps.
 Use them and take advantage of the mental health benefits they provide.